Vasanws/USB_LEDs_2835_Device_for_Skin_Cancer/README.md

 ![image](https://github.com/Vasanws/USB_LEDs_2835_Device_for_Skin_Cancer/assets/65590803/8c0275ac-150f-4261-b313-6431896c0b54)

 Before proceed to to transfer the circuit layout on the board, the copper board surface requires to be clean from oxidation and surface debris.
 To do that, use sandpaper and sand the copper board surface until the surface turns into a shining copper colour.
 Once it is done, rinse the copper board with tap water apply soap and scrub with a sponge to ensure left no dirt on the copper board surface.
+Finally, apply acetone on the copper board surface and wipe with cloth or tissue.
 The picture below shows before and after of the copper board surface.

 Before: